Uničov: History

 Uničov is one of the seven royal Moravian towns.
 It was founded around 1213 by the Margrave Vladislaus III, the brother of King Ottokar I of Bohemia.
-It received Magdeburg rights in 1223 and was granted further privileges by Ottokar's successor King Wenceslaus I in 1234.
+It received Magdeburg rights in 1223 and was granted further privileges by Ottokar's successor, King Wenceslaus I, in 1234.
 The town was to become a centre of ore and precious metal mining, but the deposits were not so plentiful.
 The town therefore reoriented itself to trade and crafts, and in 1327 it was fortified.

-Until the Hussite Wars, town administration of Uničov was controlled by German colonizers.
+Until the Hussite Wars, the town administration of Uničov was controlled by German colonisers.
 In 1422, Hussite forces under the command of Sigismund Korybut occupied the town and got rid of the German administration.
 After the accession of the Hussite king George of Poděbrady in 1458, the town became a centre of the new confession until it fell to his rival Matthias Corvinus in 1479.

 A part of the Habsburg monarchy from 1526, Uničov prospered until the Battle of White Mountain in 1620.
 For participating in the Bohemian rebellion, the town was divested of its privileges by Emperor Ferdinand II and made a subject of the Austrian House of Liechtenstein, a verdict that however was overruled a few years later.

 The citizens nevertheless suffered severely in the Thirty Years' War, when in 1642 the town was occupied by Swedish troops.
 In 1643, a large fire further damaged Uničov.
 The Swedes did not leave the town until 1650.
-The town recovered only slowly from the consequences of the war and had economic problems.
-Uničov became a small rural town.
+Uničov recovered only slowly from the consequences of the war and had economic problems.
+It became a small rural town.

 After the Seven Years' War, Emperor Joseph II met here with the Prussian king Frederick the Great in 1770, a rapprochement of the former enemies that would lead to the First Partition of Poland two years later.

-After World War II, the remaining German population was expelled.
+After World War II, the remaining German-speaking population was expelled.
 In 1948, the construction of a large engineering plant began, which led to the migration of new residents to the town.